inphobia/inphobia.github.io/content/docs/flow/hbastart/_index.md

     - sff-8482
     - sata
     > [!IMPORTANT]
-    > not yet, this is a {{% details title="placeholder" open=false %}}that's most of the basics covered, feel free to stay but if you want to play along you'll need a hba{{% /details %}}
+    > <details><summary>not yet, this is a placeholder</summary>that's most of the basics covered, feel free to stay but if you want to play along you'll need a hba</details>

 1. ## software needed
-   you will need a few tools to get everything set up that are freely available, the links go to each tool's overview. download locations are linked, as well as some install notes.
+   you will need a few tools to get everything set up. they are freely available but some are closed source, the links go to each tool's overview. download locations are linked, as well as some install notes.

-   these 2 are critical:
    ### {{< elink "storcli" "storcli" >}}
    - storcli is the software you'll need to interface with broadcom cards (hba and raid), required for firmware management: controller, drives, expanders
    ### {{< elink "sg3utils" "sg3utils" >}}
    - sg3 utils is an expansive collection of tools that covers almost every aspect of the sas features, required for sg_scan.exe and sg_format.exe
    ### {{< elink "smartmon" "smartmontools" >}}
-   - smartmontools can monitor and alert when disks stat having errors
+   - smartmontools can monitor and alert when disks start having errors

 1. ## todo install hba, drivers-firmware-airflow
     - {{< elink "x670e" "finding a pcie slot" >}}